-Carrier's passengers have suffered flight cancellations this summer because of protests
+Airline's passengers suffered summer flight cancellations because of protests

 Ryanair reaches agreement with Irish pilots in trade dispute

-Ryanair has reached an agreement in its dispute with the trade union representing its Irish pilots, representing a breakthrough in the airline's efforts to quell employee protests around Europe, sending its share price sharply higher.
+Ryanair has reached an agreement in its dispute with the trade union representing its Irish pilots, representing a breakthrough in the airline's efforts to quell employee protests around Europe, increasing its share price.

-"The proposed agreement will now go to ballot, with a recommendation for acceptance from Forsa and its Ryanair pilot representatives," pilots' union Forsa said on Thursday, adding that the talks' mediator asked that neither side makes further comment while the ballot is conducted.
+"The proposed agreement will now go to ballot, with a recommendation for acceptance from Forsa and its Ryanair pilot representatives," pilots' union Forsa said on Thursday.

-The Irish budget carrier's shares were at €13.72, up 4.3 per cent at about noon UAE time.
+The Irish budget airline's shares were at €13.72, up 4.3 per cent at noon UAE time.

-In July Ryanair posted a 20 per cent drop in first-quarter profit, and warned that sporadic walkouts by trade unions, along with regional traffic-control strikes, were starting to make customers hesitant to book flights.
+In July Ryanair posted a 20 per cent drop in first quarter profit, and the airline warned that sporadic walkouts by trade unions, along with regional traffic-control strikes, were starting to make customers hesitant about booking flights.